inderpal2406/gitlab-ci/README.md

 * `only` and `except` allow to specify a repository path to filter jobs for forks.
 * The default value for `when` attribute is `on-success`
 * The default value for `allow_failure` attribute is `false`.
 That is the reason if any error occurs in pipeline remaining jobs will be skipped.
+* The default value for `allow_failure` attribute is `false`.
+That is the reason if any error occurs in pipeline remaining jobs will be skipped.
+* If you want to retry the job in case of failure again for a certain number of times can be configured using `retry` in the job configuration.
+* If `retry` is set to 2, and a job succeeds in a second run (first retry), it won’t be retried again.
+* `retry` value has to be a positive integer, equal to or larger than 0, but lower or equal to 2 (two retries maximum, three runs in total).
+* Using `when` keyword, we can control when do we want the job to run. `when` can take the below stated values,
+  * `on_success` - execute job only when all jobs from prior stages succeed (or are considered succeeding because they are marked allow_failure).
+This is the default.
+  * `on_failure` - execute job only when at least one job from prior stages fails. `on_failure` job will be skipped if none of the jobs in prior stages fail.
+  * `always` - execute job regardless of the status of jobs from prior stages.
+  * `manual` - execute job manually (added in GitLab 8.10).
+Read about manual actions below.
+* The manual job will be skipped, even if the job in its immediate previous stage succeedes.
+So, this means, if a job fails in any of the stages, the manual jobs in after stages will be skipped.
+This can be undone only by including manual jobs in same stage as failing jobs or prior stage to failing job or configure allow_failure: true for the failing jobs.
+* GitLab allows definition of variables.
+* There are 2 types of variables,
+  * Global variables
+  * Job specific variables
+* Both types of variables can be defined by using a tag called `variables` .
+* If you define variables in Job configuration, variables under it become job specific variables and will override the global variables with the same name are defined.
+* If you define variables as root tag, Values under it will become global variables.
+These can be accessed in any job under the pipeline.
+* Pipelines with `allow_failure: true` jobs are marked as passed in `yellow` color, provided no other job has failed.
+* If any job fails except the `allow_failure: true` jobs. then the pipeline is marked as `failed` in `red` color.
+* If all jobs pass, then the pipeline is marked as `passed` in `green` color.

 ## Keywords used in `.gitlab-ci.yml`  file.